-To be on this earth means that we will inevitably experience pain and suffering along our journey.
-Facing these challenges takes incredible courage and requires being met with unconditional compassion, non-judgement, and shared sense of humanity.
-This is, at minimum, what I provide to my clients.
+In our lifetimes, we will all inevitably experience suffering.
+Facing life's challenges takes incredible courage and thus requires being met with unconditional compassion, non-judgement, and shared sense of humanity.
+This is, at minimum, what I provide to my therapy clients.

 Based on this core value, I practice humanistic, integrative, and client-focused therapy.
 No single approach works for everyone and therefore, I individualize therapy to focus on treating you as a whole and unique person, not just a set of symptoms.